Masterbonk/Visualisation-of-algortihm-BCS-/README.md

 From here there are two different routes, based on your operating system

 navigate to the project structure of your IDE.
 From here navigat to (local) libraries.
 In here you want to add the processing library.
-There is a specific path to get the wnated file:
+There is a specific path to get the wanted file:

 ### mac
 applications/processing/contents -> app -> resources -> core -> library